 Sure, gift cards are kind of impersonal.
 But they’re still a practical, useful gift, and they allow the recipient to pick out their own present, or enjoy a restaurant meal or movie night.

-If you don’t use your gift cards, remember that you can convert them into cash.
+If you don’t use your gift cards, remember that you can sell them online.
+Gift cards are also among the best items to regift.

 Couches, recliners, coffee tables — we all have to buy furniture sometime.
 Savvy furniture buyers know there’s sort of an unwritten schedule about when to buy what.